maxslarsson/cornell-types-frontend/README.md

 # Cornell Types Frontend

-FA23 Hack Challenge for Cornell AppDev
+An app to share and discuss MBTI Personality Types for the fellow Cornell community.

 ## Screenshots